Communities and Justice

 What to expect

-After being referred to a program there is an intake and assessment process, which usually includes an interview with an experienced men’s behaviour change worker.
-In the interview, the worker will have a chat and explain the requirements for joining in the program and establish expectations around your participation and what you can get out of it.
+After being referred to a program there is an intake and assessment process with an experienced men’s behaviour change worker.
+This usually includes an interview where the worker will explain the requirements for joining in the program and establish expectations around participation and outcomes.
 This interview will also help the worker assess any risks or safety issues relating to your participation in the program.

-Below is a list of registered service providers of men’s behaviour change programs.
+Below is a list of registered service providers of men’s behaviour change programs in NSW.
 Click on the program name to find out more about the group that is delivered in your region.

 13 18 19